GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the previous animation, the earthquakes appear but it is hard to see when they do it.
-It is possible to draw attention to the arrival of a new event by temporarily changing four attributes of the symbol (via -M):
+With :gmt-module:`events` is possible to draw attention to the arrival of a new event by temporarily changing four attributes of the symbol (via -M):

 - Size
 - Color intensity